-This guidance is to assist those delivering supervised activities and services for children and young people, babies and toddlers, including those where parents remain present during the activity, and where that service or activity is unregulated, to resume indoor and outdoor ace-to-face activities, where it is appropriate to do so.
+This guidance is to assist those delivering supervised activities and services for children and young people, babies and toddlers, including those where parents remain present during the activity to aid child interaction, and where that service or activity is unregulated, to resume indoor and outdoor face-to-face activities, where it is appropriate to do so.
 The guidance is not an instruction for all services and activities to open up at this time, since this will be based on the requirements that need to be met, relevant to each individual delivery setting.

 This guidance is not for regulated childcare settings which are registered with the Care Inspectorate or other registration body.
 Those services should consult guidance for early learning and childcare, school age childcare, fully outdoor or childminding services.